India Today takes anchor Rajdeep Sardesai off air for two weeks for tweet about farmer’s death

 The journalist said in tweet that the farmer had been killed in police fire during the Republic Day tractor rally.
 He later retracted his statement.

-India Today has taken senior anchor and consulting editor Rajdeep Sardesai off the air for two weeks for a tweet saying that the farmer who had killed during a tractor rally on Republic Day had died in police firing, The Wire reported on Thursday.
+India Today has taken senior anchor and consulting editor Rajdeep Sardesai off the air for two weeks for a tweet saying that the farmer who was killed during a tractor rally on Republic Day had died in police firing, The Wire reported on Thursday.
 The channel has also deducted a month’s salary from the anchor.

 Sardesi refused to comment on this.